WCSCourses/GCV_2025/course_modules_2025/Intro_metagenomics/Metagenomics_WCS_solutions.md

  trim_galore -q 15 --length 60 --paired ~/metagenomics/data/sample1_1.fq.gz ~/metagenomics/data/sample1_2.fq.gz
  trim_galore -q 15 --length 60 --paired ~/metagenomics/data/neg_control_1.fq.gz ~/metagenomics/data/neg_control_2.fq.gz
 </pre>

+You might have chosen to use different values for -q and --length, but these are the ones used in the previous session and they will work well for our purposes today.
 </details>

 **2. Write commands to align the reads to the human genome.**